Tuesday PM Forecast: Rain is out, staying cool for the rest of the week

 After a grey and gloomy day, the clouds and showers are finally beginning to clear out out the area.

 Overnight, a re-enforcing front will drive in more chilly air, once again dropping temperatures into the low and mid 30s.
+Locations north of Baton Rouge could briefly touch the freezing mark.

 Wednesday will feature plenty of sunshine with a breezy north wind.